10 West Coast Must-Dos© BareKiwi - westcoast.co.nz

 6. Immerse in the Mining History

 The west coast of New Zealand has a rich mining history.
-Around the Denniston Plateau, you will find breathtaking scenic views of mining areas along with dark but accessible coal mines.
-The Denniston Plateau is also a top spot for mountain biking on the West Coast.
+Around the Denniston Plateau, you’ll find breathtaking scenic views of mining areas along with dark but accessible coal mines.

 7. Make Your Own Souvenir